License to krill

 There are a few things that we are certain of about krill.
 The first is that the tiny animal, like many other sea creatures — especially crustaceans — is vulnerable to climate change, especially through the ocean acidification trends resulting from the rising levels of carbon dioxide in our atmosphere.
 Nowhere in the Marine Stewardship Council certification system are the potential effects of climate change even discussed, let alone taken into account by the methodology.
 Strike one.

-Next, we know that Antarctic krill exist in the Southern Ocean – an area adjacent to a land mass that is uninhabited by humans.
-The simple fact that we are sending fishing vessels into this area bespeaks an unsustainable paradigm, known as finite expansion.
 There is a certain amount of ocean on this planet.
 That we continue to fish farther, deeper, and longer simply underscores the fact that we are not approaching the management of our oceanic resources from a sensible and comprehensive standpoint that would account for the idea that one day – one day quite soon, actually – these fishing boats are going to bump up against the ice shelf.
 No more expansion.
 What then?
-The Marine Stewardship Council methodology again fails to even consider these perspectives, concentrating instead on discrete management techniques that do not consider the idea that sustainability is more than a fishery-by-fishery label – it is a way of looking at the world.
-Strike two.

 Finally, we know that we have only a very rudimentary understanding these tiny animals.
 Krill have been studied only cursorily and we have almost no knowledge of their life history and behavior.
 It is irresponsible in the extreme to proceed with the certification of a fishery that is so cloaked in mystery – we have no idea what kind of damage we could be doing.
 Strike three.

-And yet in the face of all these worries, the rubber stamp comes down and the MSC pronounces the krill fishery to be sustainable.
+And yet in the face of all these worries, the rubber stamp comes down and the MSC pronounces the krill fisheries to be sustainable.
 Let’s not forget that vehement objections to this certification have already been lodged by the Pew Environment Group and the Antarctic and Southern Ocean Coalition.
 These objections were overruled — but let us not forget that the three strikes listed above were not taken into account in the decision, as they are simply not part of the MSC methodology… and if something isn’t part of the system, it apparently doesn’t have any relevance on reality.
 Or so the adjudication decision would lead one to believe.

 There is a conceptual concern here too.
 The certification of this fishery gives an unofficial nod to the basic idea that vacuuming up the tiny life forms forming the foundations of the oceanic ecosystem is an acceptable practice.
 In reality, it’s not.
 Even the United States fishery management authorities banned fishing for krill in US waters, specifically to allow it to remain in the ocean as a food source for other organisms.
 Legitimizing and expanding Antarctic krill fishing is simply transferring our unceasing resource demand to a hitherto unrecognized protein source.
 This is not the way to move forward – in fact, pulling too hard on this loose yarn just might unravel the whole tapestry.

 The certification of krill makes no sense.
 It’s a minuscule building-block animal on the other side of the world that simply doesn’t belong to us.
 We can’t even eat it – the krill will just be used to make oil, fish food, and other rendered products.
 And for this, we may end up short-changing whales, toothfish, seals, and other animals – all because the powers that be refuse to look at the entire issue from a larger perspective.
-Fishing for krill will not feed the world — but it just might end up starving it.